 In the company's native China, Alibaba Cloud is the public cloud market leader, with 47.6% market share, and – over the past couple of years – it has set its sights on replicating this success overseas by going head-to-head with AWS, Microsoft, and Google.

-Convincing CIOs outside of China, who may be unfamiliar with the brand, to choose Alibaba Cloud over its competitors' offerings is one area Gartner flagged in June 2017 as being a potential sticking point for its plans for world domination.
+Convincing CIOs outside of China, who may be unfamiliar with the brand, to choose Alibaba Cloud over its competitors' offerings is one area Gartner flagged in June 2017 as being a potential sticking point for its plans for globalization.

 As the Gartner Magic Quadrant analysis of global IaaS market states, Alibaba Cloud has "very little" to differentiate it from the other runners and riders in the public cloud space.